During your research

 Postgraduate research and training

-We are committed to supporting the personal and professional development of all our researchers, and enabling them to complete their research on time, achieve academic outputs for example in publication and conference presentation and to achieve their employment aspirations.
+We are committed to the personal and professional development of our postgraduate researchers, and enabling them to complete their research on time, achieve academic outputs and achieve their employment aspirations.

 Duration of study